The deadline to submit an Experience Learning Agreement (student and employer) is June 5, 2105

-For a student work experience—whether it is a traditional internship or one conducted remotely or virtually—to be eligible for consideration as a legitimate internship according to the NACE definition, the following criteria must be met:
+A student work experience—whether it is a traditional internship or one conducted remotely or virtually—must meet the following criteria to be eligible for consideration as a legitimate internship according to the NACE definition:

 - This supervisor must give routine feedback.

 - The host employer must provide resources, equipment, and facilities that support learning objectives or goals.

 The Lang internship Program provides high-quality supervised professional work experiences for academic credit.
 Students prepare for full-time employment or graduate study by participating in a range of activities designed to promote professional growth and development, skill acquisition, and mastery of job search techniques.
 During their internships, students participate in a seminar and document their activities using evaluation forms, time sheets, and journal assignments.
 For more information about the program, stop by our office at the Center for Student Success - Careers, 63 Fifth Avenue, 4th floor, New York City.